Servants of the Divine Name

 Confraternity of the Gnostic Catholic Apostolic Ecclesia

-The Confraternity of the Servants of the Divine Name (SDN) is the Lay Order of the Gnostic Church, instituted in devotion to the Divine Name.
+The Confraternity of the Servants of the Divine Name (SDN) is a lay order of the Gnostic Church, instituted in devotion to the Divine Name.
 The SDN emphasizes Gnosticism, the French Gnostic Church and Hierophantic tradition, and traditional spiritual practices for Gnostic Church adherents.
 The SDN enables adherents of the Gnostic faith worldwide to be in active unity with the Gnostic Church and its traditional spiritual practices.

 The purpose of the SDN is: